Regularized Black Hole Solution from a New String Cloud Source: Introduction

 \section{Introduction}

 The Theory of General Relativity (GR) has been successfully tested in a wide range of scales, from corrections to solar system dynamics, passing through a large number of astrophysical tests \cite{Berti_2015, LIGOScientific:2016aoc, LIGOScientific:2020ibl, akiyama2019first, EventHorizonTelescope:2022wkp} and going up to the largest scales in cosmology being the foundational background of the Standard $\Lambda$CDM model \cite{Planck2018,Ishak2019}.
 One of its most studied predictions is the formation of singularities through gravitational collapse, regions in space-time where the gravitational field tends to infinity and all physical descriptions breakdown \cite{Penrose1965, Hawking1966}.
+In the early Universe, first-order phase transitions with vacuum bubble collisions can also lead to the formation of primordial black holes through the collapse of false-vacuum bags \cite{etde_20498414,Khlopov1999}.
 This has motivated a large effort in the direction of developing modified or quantum theories of gravity that do not allow the existence of singularities \cite{rovelli2004quantum,Ashtekar2022, Bambi2023}.
 Penrose's cosmic censorship conjecture would preclude any direct observations of those singularities due to the formation of horizons \cite{Penrose1969pc}.
 This conjecture posits that gravitational singularities from collapse are hidden within Black Holes (BHs) by event horizons, preventing the emergence of "naked" singularities.
 From that point on the study of BHs has become one of the most explored subjects of modern physics, both through theoretical work focused on understanding its fundamental nature \cite{Wald:1995yp} and through phenomenological and observational work aimed at testing GR and its possible extensions \cite{RomeroVila2014}.
 The subject of BH thermodynamics, in particular, provides a wide variety of possible approaches that can possibly link the microscopic and fundamental structure around and inside the horizon to observable macroscopic features that can lead to testable predictions \cite{Bekenstein:1973ur,wald2001thermodynamics}.
 One of the most astonishing developments in this area has been the derivation of the Bekenstein-Hawking entropy from microscopic quantum dual states in the context of AdS/CFT providing another strong link between BH thermodynamics and quantum gravity theories \cite{Almheiri2021, Maldacena2023}.

 Although the existence of astrophysical BHs at this point is largely taken as a fact due to the incredible fit between models and observations of gravitational waves and BH shadows \cite{LIGOScientific:2016aoc, LIGOScientific:2020ibl, akiyama2019first, EventHorizonTelescope:2022wkp}, the formation of singularities is not thought to be as inevitable as it once was \cite{Ashtekar2022, Bambi2023, NOVELLO2008}.
 The search for regular BH solutions has become one of the most important topics in recent literature, as they can be used to test indirect consequences of quantum and modified gravity theories \cite{Ayn-Beato2005,Fernandes:2020nbq,Ishibashi2021}.
 Although the singularity theorems developed by Penrose and Hawking indicate that divergences are inevitable under physically reasonable energy conditions, it is widely believed that the fundamental theory of gravitation should remain regular in high curvature regimes, in which quantum effects or nonlinear corrections become relevant.